Aagam28Jain/cloudSEK/README.md

 ```

 After this service will be ready to run on your local environment.
-OPen your postman and  make requests.
+Open your postman and  make requests.

 ## POSTMAN settings